Key Points to Remember from this post

 Ultimately, because we have less estrogen and more progesterone in the second half of our cycle, we have to be careful with our sugar, caffeine and alcohol intake, and really become a stress mitigation ninja.
 Otherwise, we’ll have more fat storage, especially around our bellies.
 And we will likely end up with more severe PMS symptoms.
 I always say that emotional PMS symptoms like cravings, moodiness, and a short temper are the same symptoms as being “hangry” – just another way of saying rollercoaster blood sugar.

-For food, think higher protein and healthy fats (to reduce cravings), and lower carbs during this phase.
+For food, the Menstralean Diet suggests higher protein and healthy fats (to reduce cravings), and lower carbs during this phase.
 A little dark chocolate won’t kill you tho! 🙂 For exercise you may want to continue what you were doing in the follicular phase, but slowly taper down as you get closer to your period.

 The luteal phase of your cycle is the time to optimize sleep!!